valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 management configuration for the plugin configuration.

 When creating a process link the following properties have to be entered:
 - **Form type.** The type of form to be used for completing the user task.
+Options are:
-Options are 'Form definition' to use a form definition that the receiving system is supposed to understand, or 'URL' when using a url to the form definition.
+  - **Form definition.** Use a form definition that the receiving system is supposed to understand
+  - **URL' when using.** a url to the form definition.
 - **Formulier ID.** The identifier of the form in the receiving system.
-Required when using form type 'Form definition'.
+Field is only available when using form type 'Form definition'.
 - **Formulier URL.** The URL of the form definition.
-Required when using form type 'URL'.
+Field is only available when using form type 'URL'.
 - **Task data for the recipient.** The data in Valtimo that is relevant to the task and should be included for prefilling in the task form.
 This fills a json object of data in the taak object.
 Every key is a json pointer to the property in the taak object data.
 The value is a value resolver string that is used to fill the property.
 - **Information entered by the recipient.** This is the mapping used to transfer the data received in the taak back to the case.
 Every key is a value resolver string that is used to update the data in Valtimo.
 The corresponding value is a json pointer to the property in the taak object that contains the data.
 - **Receiver.** Indicates how to find the recipient of the task.
+Options are:
-Options are: 'Case initiator' to use the user linked by the zaak rol as the initiator of the case.
-'Other' to manually select a recipient.
+  - **Case initiator.** Use the user that is linked by the zaak rol as the initiator of the case.
+  - **Other.** Manually select a recipient.
 - **Identification key.** Indicates what kind of recipient the task has.
 Required when choosing receiver type 'Other'.
 For example 'bsn' can be used to identify a user where BSN is the key.
 - **Identification value.** Indicates which user is the recipient of the task.
 Required when choosing receiver type